 (Cost of Sales + Marketing) / # of New Customers Acquired = CAC

-The Cost of Customer Acquisition cost should always be assessed in relation to the Customer Lifetime Value.
-LTV is the predicted total revenue you can expect to generate in your customer.
+The Cost of Customer Acquisition should always be assessed in relation to Customer Lifetime Value which is the predicted total revenue you can expect to generate in your customer.

 3. Customer loyalty and retention